Helping Your Loved One Lift the Stigma of Mental Illness

 Published by: LifeWorks,

-Illnesses have a ripple effect—reaching beyond one individual to touch their family members, friends and co-workers.
+Illnesses have a ripple effect—reaching beyond one individual to touch their family members, friends and coworkers.
 Mental illnesses are no exception.
-A mental health diagnosis may invoke feelings of embarrassment, shame, even fear and anger, isolating someone at a time when they most need care and support.
-In some cases, family and friends fail to understand that there’s a fine line between supporting someone and enabling their unhealthy behaviours and that relinquishing control over the situation is often the hardest things to do.
+A mental health diagnosis may invoke feelings of embarrassment, shame, even fear, and anger, isolating someone at a time when they most need care and support.
+In some cases, family and friends fail to understand that there’s a fine line between supporting someone and enabling their unhealthy behaviors and that relinquishing control over the situation is often the hardest thing to do.
 Ultimately, the individual must make the decisions necessary to help themselves.

-The fear of disapproval, rejection, exclusion and prejudice causes many people to withdraw from society and society to withdraw from them.
-Yet social isolation is a huge risk factor for the development of some mental illnesses, especially depression and can greatly hinder recovery for all mental disorders.
+The fear of disapproval, rejection, exclusion, and prejudice causes many people to withdraw from society and society withdraw from them.
+Yet social isolation is a huge risk factor for the development of some mental illnesses, especially depression, and can greatly hinder recovery for all mental disorders.
 The World Health Organization declares stigma to be the “single most important barrier to overcome in the community.”

 Tips for supporting your loved one